Gibson Jumbo 35/Trojan Flat Top Acoustic Guitar (1936)

 Structurally this guitar combines elements of the original 1934 Jumbo and the subsequent early J-35.
 The body is a nearly uniform depth, tapering very slightly from 4 1/2" at the endpin to 4 1/4" by the neck heel.
 There is no back binding, a characteristic of the earliest models.
 The spruce top is single bound and has a slightly wider 4" soundhole verses the 3 3/4" used on the Jumbo, with a 3-ply celluloid ring.
 It carries scalloped X bracing with two scalloped tone bars; there is some variation in this but three tone bars is the more common configuration.
 The small rosewood bridge is the typical Gibson fitting.

-The neck is slimmer than most Jumbos we have handled (with an almost "AJ" feel) but retains a noticeable V profile.
+The neck is slimmer than most Jumbos we have handled (with an almost "AJ" feel) but retains a noticeable V profile and a nut width just a hair under 1 3/4".
 It carries an unbound, dot inlaid rosewood fingerboard.
 The headstock is fitted with the very earliest flat-plate Kluson strip tuners and marked with the typical script stencil Gibson logo.
 This is the only one of these transitional Trojan/Jumbo 35s we have ever had.
 It is a very comfortable guitar to play, feeling not like either a typical 1934 Jumbo of a later J-35.
 While the guitar has seen some external finish work its structure and original character remain intact, a true Unicorn of a Kalamazoo flat top.

 This extremely rare instrument remains structurally excellent but has seen some visible work done over the last nearly 90 years.
 It has a near complete clear lacquer overspray on both body and neck, which looks to have been applied some time ago.
 The original finish appears largely intact underneath, including the dark sunburst top and somewhat "smoked" original Gibson headstock logo.
 There is some longitudinal checking (most heavily to the top) and minor wear to this over finish, and some older wear visible underneath especially to the headstock, which shows some rounded edge wear.
 The back of the neck has some feelable capo divots behind the first and second frets also now under the finish.